Jai2501/DockerExamples/Docker-JavaScript/Advanced/README.md

 - Open a terminal or command prompt.
 - Navigate to the directory where server.js is located.
-- Run the command `node server.js` or follow the [Docker Guide](https://github.com/Jai2501/DockerExamples/blob/main/README.md) to run it using Docker
+- Run the command `node server.js` or follow the [Docker Guide](https://github.com/Jai2501/DockerExamples/blob/main/README.md) to run using Docker
 - You should see a message indicating that the server is running, along with the current working directory.

 ## Interact with the Server